DpkTewatia/Patient-Data-Management/README.md

 # ...
-We are working on it, the project is not yet completed ...
+We are working on it, this project is not yet completed ...

 ## Project:- Patient Data Management